Variance Guard Predictive Gate (power & sidedness)

 conservative0.030.020.0150.016❌ (two-sided)0

-Values are stored in the packaged tiers.yaml and maintain VE responsiveness without triggering false positives under the chosen window budgets.
+Values are stored in packaged runtime/tiers.yaml and maintain VE responsiveness without triggering false positives under the chosen window budgets.

-Source of truth: tier thresholds are drawn from the packaged tiers.yaml.
+Source of truth: tier thresholds are drawn from packaged runtime/tiers.yaml; overrides use INVARLOCK_CONFIG_ROOT/runtime/tiers.yaml.

 Calibration

-The min_effect_lognll values are derived from paired ΔlogNLL statistics on calibration windows using the formula min_effect ≈ z × σ_pred / √n with the appropriate z-quantile per tier.
-Calibrated values are stored in the packaged tiers.yaml.
+The min_effect_lognll values are derived from paired ΔlogNLL statistics on calibration windows using the half-width formula above with the appropriate z-quantile per tier.
+Calibrated values are stored in the packaged runtime/tiers.yaml.
 See the full calibration methodology in 09-tier-v1-calibration.md.

 Provenance & tap